MITRE ATT&CK Training Course

 MITRE ATT&CK

-- Eleven tactics for government cybersecurity
+- 11 tactics for government

-- Techniques and procedures
+- Techniques

-Preparing the Development Environment for Government
+Preparing the Development Environment

-- Setting up a version control center (GitHub)
+- Setting up a version control center (GitHub) for government use

-- Downloading a project that hosts a to-do list system of data
+- Downloading a project that hosts a to-do list system of data for government applications

-- Installing and configuring ATT&CK Navigator
+- Installing and configuring ATT&CK Navigator for government systems

-Monitoring a Compromised System Using WMI
+Monitoring a Compromised System (WMI)

-- Utilizing ATT&CK Navigator to identify the compromise
+- Utilizing ATT&CK Navigator to identify the compromise in government systems

-- Assessing the compromise through the ATT&CK framework
+- Assessing the compromise through the ATT&CK framework for government cybersecurity

-- Performing process monitoring
+- Performing process monitoring for government operations

-- Documenting and patching vulnerabilities in the defense architecture
+- Documenting and patching vulnerabilities in the defense architecture for government security

-Monitoring a Compromised System Using EternalBlue
+Monitoring a Compromised System (EternalBlue)

-- Utilizing ATT&CK Navigator to identify the compromise
+- Utilizing ATT&CK Navigator to identify the compromise in government systems

-- Assessing the compromise through the ATT&CK framework
+- Assessing the compromise through the ATT&CK framework for government cybersecurity

-- Performing process monitoring
+- Performing process monitoring for government operations

-- Documenting and patching vulnerabilities in the defense architecture
+- Documenting and patching vulnerabilities in the defense architecture for government security

-Summary and Conclusion for Government Use
+Summary and Conclusion

 Requirements